-Using Rinse and Spin
+Using rinse and spin

-When using extra detergent for heavily soiled clothes, or washing special-care items, you may find an extra rinse and spin is needed.
+When using extra detergent for heavily soiled clothes, or washing special-care items, you may want an extra rinse and spin.

-- To add an additional rinse, push in the Cycle Control Knob and turn clockwise to any of the dots, as illustrated. - 2.
-Pull out the Cycle Control Knob.
+- Push in Cycle Control Knob and turn clockwise until indicator points to RINSE, as illustrated. - 2.
+Pull out Cycle Control Knob.
 The washer fills to selected load size, agitates, drains, and spins.

-Using Drain and Spin
+Using drain and spin